As Seen In

 #16.
 Pierre Hermé

-While Ladurée is the most known Macaron place in Paris, we think Pierre Herme gives them a run for their money, and are definitely worth a trip.
-Be warned, your wallet is not going to be happy with you!
+While Ladurée is the most known Macaron place in Paris, we think Pierre Herme gives them a run for their money and is definitely worth a trip.
+Be warned: Your wallet will not be happy with you!

 #17Montmartre Vineyards